QingNZ/Graphlab/_pages/vacancies.md

 - If you are a student with strong interests/backgrounds in algorithms, see <a href="https://comp.anu.edu.au/study/projects/geometric-route-planning/">Geometric Route Planning</a>.

-- If you are a student with strong interests/backgrounds in graph machine learning, see <a href="https://comp.anu.edu.au/study/projects/research-projects-with-graph-research-lab-anu/">Graph Deep Learning - Theory and Practice</a>.
+- If you are a student with strong interests/backgrounds in graph machine learning and graph theory, see the projects below:

+   * <a href="https://comp.anu.edu.au/study/projects/research-projects-with-graph-research-lab-anu/">Graph Deep Learning - Theory and Practice</a>
+   * <a href="https://comp.anu.edu.au/study/projects/research-projects-with-graph-research-lab-anu/">Scalable Graph Algorithms for Data Science</a>

 Please be noted that our supervision capacity is limited and we can only run 1-3 projects per year.